chaisql/chai/.github/ISSUE_TEMPLATE/feature-request.md

 ### Proposal

 <!--
 What is the current status of the proposed behavior?
-E.g. “Currently, it’s not possible to do X in Genji”.
+E.g. “Currently, it’s not possible to do X in Chai”.
 What is the proposed solution?
 E.g. “I propose adding SQL syntax Y that does X”.
 -->